Pompeo tours Middle East as more details of UAE-Israel peace deal emerge

 'I am hopeful that we will see other Arab nations join in this,' Pompeo said

-Secretary of State Mike Pompeo arrived in Sudan on Tuesday for the second leg of a multi-country tour of the Middle East and Africa, as the Trump administration intensifies efforts to secure normalization in the region by promoting ties with Israel.
+Secretary of State Mike Pompeo arrived in Sudan on Tuesday for the second leg of a multi-country tour of the Middle East and Africa, as the Trump administration intensifies efforts in the region to promote ties with Israel.

 The trip comes after Israel and the UAE announced an agreement earlier this month to open diplomatic relations.